hungdv136/rio-js/README.md

 ![Component](docs/component.png)

 This repository provides examples how to use [Rio](https://github.com/hungdv136/rio) as mock server to simulate HTTP/gRPC systems.
-Note that this is not for mocking dependency for unit test in a JS based application
+Note that this is not for mocking HTTP for unit test in a JS based application

 ## Why mock?

 - Create stable test suites by isolating your system with 3rd parties
-- Able to verify diversed scenarios
+- Able to simulate diversed scenarios to test how your system handles responses

 ## Install